maciejkopecpl/offline-mode-spring-boot-starter/README.md

 ### 💡Why not just use cache?

-For cache to work you first need to make a call.
-If the returned data depends on the input parameters, that becomes a problem.
-Also, cache main purpose is to avoid expensive calls, once data is cached it doesn't change.
+For the cache to work you first need to make a call.
+If the returned data depends on the input parameters, that becomes a problem, because you need to make many calls to capture data.
+Also, the cache's main purpose is to avoid expensive calls, once data is cached it doesn't change.

-With this starter, you can prepare data by your own.
+With this starter, you can prepare data on your own.
 You can run your application in `LEARNING` mode to speed this process up, but nothing stops you from creating the response file from scratch.
 It is very easy to provide many responses based on the input parameters, which makes this tool great for testing and development!

 ### ⛔ Production use

 This is not meant for production!
-The problems this starter helps to solve are mainly related with lower environments or PoC type projects.
-If you cannot depend on some service in production then you should look for different solution.
+The problems this starter helps to solve are mainly related to lower environments or PoC-type projects.
+If you cannot depend on some service in production then you should look for a different solution.

 It should not be a replacement for caching solution.